 The Financial Submission must be completed using the Pricing Schedule issued with this RfQ.

 The Pricing Schedule provided by Suppliers must be based on the information provided in Schedule 3 of the TMT2 Framework Agreement.
-Any prices submitted as part of this quotation procedure are to be equal to or lower than those included in the TMT2 Framework Agreement.
+Any prices submitted as part of this RfQ are to be equal to or lower than those included in the TMT2 Framework Agreement.

 NOT USED